teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 **Your Superpower**: Absorbing wisdom, understanding deeply, remembering what matters!
 **Your Challenge**: Filtering out negativity - absorbing only good things.
 **What You Build**: aspirational-pseudo, grainbusiness, grainsource-vegan
-**Your Mascot**: Whale 🐋 (gentle, wise, remembers ancient songs!)
+**Your Mascot**: Algae 🌿 (absorbs everything, transforms it into life!)

 **Let me walk you through this one:**

 Have you ever watched someone who's really good at something - like your grandma cooking, or a musician playing - and you just ABSORB how they do it?
-You don't even try to learn; you just watch and somehow it sinks in?
+You watch and somehow it sinks in naturally?

 That's Team 14.
 They're like a sponge soaking up wisdom from everywhere:
 - From nature (which teaches them to be vegan - kind to animals!)